 Although amitriptyline has been widely used in pregnancy, few studies have quantified pregnancy outcomes in women taking this medication.
 Whilst the currently available data do not raise concerns that amitriptyline is a teratogen, further studies are required for confirmation.
 Other adverse fetal effects following amitriptyline exposure have not been assessed.

-There is no strong evidence of any association between TCAs, as a class of drugs, and congenital malformation overall, or of any specific malformations.
-Other findings are conflicting, with possible associations with spontaneous abortion, preterm delivery, and autism spectrum disorder identified in some (but not all) studies.
-While most of the studies of TCAs include (often a minority of) women exposed to amitriptyline, no separate assessment of their pregnancy outcomes was carried out and these data do not therefore provide information about specific amitriptyline exposure.
+There is no strong evidence of any association between TCAs as a therapeutic class and congenital malformation overall, or any specific malformations.
+Other findings are conflicting, with possible associations with miscarriage, preterm delivery, and autism spectrum disorder identified in some (but not all) studies.
+While most of the studies investigating TCAs as a therapeutic class include (often a minority of) women exposed to amitriptyline, no separate assessment of their pregnancy outcomes was carried out and these data do not therefore provide information about specific amitriptyline exposure.

 No studies have assessed fetal/neonatal outcomes following amitriptyline overdose in pregnancy.
 However, overdose around the time of delivery, particularly overlaying chronic use, may increase the risk of neonatal withdrawal.

 It is important to ensure that maternal chronic pain and/or mental health disorders are treated appropriately during pregnancy.
 Where a patient is stabilised on a TCA, either prior to conception or during pregnancy, the risk of discontinuing or changing medication, or reducing the dose, should be carefully weighed against the risk of relapse of the maternal condition.